 - At roll 13-14, you can cast a spell of confusion which will also be centered on your own self.

 - At roll 19-20, you can cast the spell of Greece which will also affect your own performance.

 - At roll 45-46, you can cause yourself to levitate.
-This is a spell that has a positive effect when targeted on yourself.
+This is a spell that has a positive effect when targeted at yourself.

 - At roll 63-64, you can cast the spell of fog cloud.

 - At roll 77-78, you can cast the spell of polymorph on yourself.
-However if the saving profiles you are made to turn into a sheep.
+However if the save profiles you are made to turn into a sheep.